vgorbic1/countryinfo/README.md

 ## Country Info

-This application was build as a test assignment for [InfoSec Institute](https://www.infosecinstitute.com/).
+This application was build by request from [InfoSec Institute](https://www.infosecinstitute.com/).
 The project includes a front end application and back end API.
 Back end API utilizes resources from [RESTCountries](http://restcountries.eu/) project.
 The resources are customized and displayed with the front end application.

 This is a link to a working demo at [countryinfo.gorbich.com](https://countryinfo.gorbich.com/)